 Antioxidant and Anti-inflammatory Activities

-How Spirulina is Identified
+How Spirulina is Identified?

-Proper identification of Spirulina requires light microscope examination and some biochemical testing at a minimum.
+What is Spirulina proper identification?
+Spirulina requires light microscope examination and some biochemical testing at a minimum.
 The following characteristics may be useful for identity testing:

 Microscopic Examination of Live Spirulina

 1. The filaments are 0.3 – 1.0 mm in length.

 2. The filaments are coiled or helical for the most part though there could be straight forms at times.

 3. The filaments are made up of many cells with clear and visible transverse cross walls.

 4. The cells making the filaments are shorter than broad.
 The width varies between 6-12 micrometers.